quartzjer/pennybank/spec.md

 As Alice and Bob exchange the actual small asset/values in a microtransaction they can also exchange the secret bitstrings from their sets for the correct value and validate it.
 At regular intervals either side may request a re-balance, exchanging and signing an updated `PB` with the balances of the `P2H2` and `P2PKH` outputs adjusted accordingly.

 This model incentivises both parties to cooperate to mutually unlock the value over time.
-The bitcoin in the bank is locked and inaccessible to either side without cooperation or hashing, and since the difficulty is identical to mining the main blockchain it is of no current value to withold or abandon the exchange.
+The bitcoin in the bank is locked and inaccessible to either side without cooperation or hashing, and since the difficulty is identical to mining the main blockchain it is of no current value to withhold or abandon the exchange.

 If either party misbehaves or stops providing value, the other has a valid `PB` to broadcast to permanently freeze the exchange at that point.
 If the source set of secret bitstrings is stored by both, at any point in the future the two parties may begin cooperating again by exchanging them and using the frozen `P2H2` as the input.
 Either side may also decide at some point in the future to perform the remaining hashing work to derive the correct hashes and claim the `P2H2` value, but this process may offer little reward given the value of hashing for the main blockchain, the frozen `PB` transactions act as a long term mutual debt/asset for both parties, owned by neither.